jbillo/musik/README.md

-#Music
+#Musik

 A web-based streaming media library and player.
+Run Musik on your home server to gain unlimited access to your music collection from anywhere in the world.

 ##Getting Started